Bissle141/Week8Lab/Stories Lab.md

 By the time I got to actually setting up my directory and coding, I had a full game plan.
 I had a list of end-points and the associated processes, I had fully fleshed out wireframes that really helped my figure out the functionality, which I of course also listed out.
 I was fully prepared to code and felt confident jumping in.
 I will say though, I still had to alter things later on.
 Prior to making Dragons keep I was still murky on how the queries associated with endpoints worked syntactically, but while coding I figured that out and appended my code to reflect that new knowledge.
 Overall it was a wonderful learning process and fun project that really helped me to learn not only the basic process behind making a full-stack app, but also how to find/navigate the immense documentation you can find online.

-________________
-Step Three: Finalize
-Choose your top 2 from the previous step and add some polish.
-Make sure you’ve included necessary details and that the story flows.
-Optionally, think of some questions that this story could answer and/or practice telling your stories to a classmate.
-Step Four: Turn In
-Create a repo on GitHub and upload your stories to it.